 In the Food business stream, the customers are the fresh and processed food industries.
 TOMRA is the global market leader in sorting mid-sized objects.
-With main customers being the food producing companies, the cyclicality in the business stream is low, due to the global dependency on a steady stream of food.
-Recurring revenue is however low (as for all sorting entities), as the installed base is rather new (less replacements sales) and service only accounts for a smaller fraction of revenues.
-The business has however been growing for many years, and has still a significant untapped potential, as many sorting tasks still are performed manually and new technology enables sorting of fragments / sorting with a quality that previously was not possible.
+With main customers being food producing companies, the cyclicality in the business stream is low, due to the global dependency on a steady stream of food.
+Recurring revenue is however low (as for all Sorting entities), as the installed base is rather new (less replacement sales) and service only accounts for a smaller fraction of revenues.
+The business has however been growing for many years and still has a significant untapped potential, as many sorting tasks are still performed manually and new technology enables sorting of fragments / sorting with a quality that was not previously possible.

 In the recycling business stream, the customers are waste management companies or plant builders operating on behalf of them, where TOMRA provides sorting systems for waste and metal material streams.
-TOMRA is the global market leader in the business stream and has been so for more than 10 years.
+TOMRA is the global market leader in the business stream and has been for more than 10 years.
 The business stream experiences some cyclicality due to fluctuations in material prices.